jepstein-eagle/adaptable/packages/adaptableblotter-ng-aggrid/README.md

 This allows you to install, instantiate and reference the Adaptable Blotter using ag-Grid in an "Angular-friendly" manner.

-The AdaptableBlotter angular package wraps the ag-Grid angular wrapper - so you can use all the goodies of angular custom rendering wherever the ag-Grid angular wrapper supports them.
+The Adaptable angular package wraps the ag-Grid angular wrapper - so you can use all the goodies of angular custom rendering wherever the ag-Grid angular wrapper supports them.

 ## Installation